Plenary #5: Executing an Effective Risk Management Program

 Mark Dowsett has been with Caterpillar 12 years.
 Over his career he developed several Safety Leadership & Custom Communication training programs for a consulting company—eventually purchased by Caterpillar.
 He since has helped leverage those tools to help guide safety culture transformation within the enterprise and as a service to global Caterpillar dealers and customers alike.
 Currently, Dowsett fosters those assets with a focus on helping customers proactively mitigate and manage risk exposure associated with fatigue and collision avoidance by leveraging the last layer of protection—technology.

-Samantha O’Saben is employed by the Edward C. Levy Company (“Levy”) in Detroit, Michigan, USA, and currently holds the title of division safety manager for the Steel Mill Services division.
+Samantha O’Saben is employed by the Edward C. Levy Company (“Levy”) in Detroit, Michigan, USA, and currently holds the title of director of Environmental, Health and Safety.
 Her leadership and collaborative effort in safety with operations have led to an impressive redesign of their safety and health program resulting in an 80% reduction in the division’s total recordable incident rate as well as other major safety and health performance improvements.
 She is a graduate of Slippery Rock University where she earned a Bachelor of Science degree in health and safety management, and Indiana University of Pennsylvania where she earned a Master of Science degree in safety sciences.
 She earned her Certified Safety Professional certification (CSP) in 2018.